 In today's digital age and the new industrial revolution of artificial intelligence, data has become one of the most valuable assets.
 Machine Learning (ML) plays a key role in harnessing this information to derive meaningful insights and informed decisions.

-At the heart of this technology lies an essential step in transforming raw data into usable resources for algorithms: data annotation or data annotation.
+At the heart of this technology lies an essential step in transforming raw data into usable resources for algorithms: data annotation.
 This task, often overlooked by the general public but fundamental to AI, involves labeling and organizing data so that it can be effectively used by Machine Learning models.

 In AI, data labeling projects involves several steps necessary to ensure accurate, high-quality data labeling, such as transcribing, tagging or processing objects within various types of unstructured data (text, image, audio, video), to enable algorithms to interpret the labeled data and train themselves to solve analyses or interpret information without human intervention.